followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxList/3 Methods/selectItem(itemIndex).md

 <!--/paramDescription1-->

 <!--fullDescription-->
-Note that the result of the method execution depends on the current value of the [selectionMode](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#selectionMode) option, which accepts the following values.
+Note that the result of the method execution depends on the current value of the [selectionMode](/Documentation/ApiReference/UI_Widgets/dxList/Configuration/#selectionMode) option that accepts the following values.

 - **none**
  The method does nothing.